ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/mappings.md

 ## Namespaces and Mappings

-If `AMBASSADOR_NAMESPACE` is correctly set, $productName$ can map to services in other namespaces by taking advantage of Kubernetes DNS:
+If `AMBASSADOR_NAMESPACE` is correctly set, Emissary can map to services in other namespaces by taking advantage of Kubernetes DNS:

-- `service: servicename` will route to a service in the same namespace as $productName$, and
+- `service: servicename` will route to a service in the same namespace as Emissary, and
 - `service: servicename.namespace` will route to a service in a different namespace.

 ### Linkerd interoperability (`add_linkerd_headers`)

 When using Linkerd, requests going to an upstream service need to include the `l5d-dst-override` header to ensure that Linkerd will route them correctly.
 Setting `add_linkerd_headers` does this automatically, based on the `service` attribute in the `Mapping`.

 If `add_linkerd_headers` is not specified for a given `Mapping`, the default is taken from the `ambassador`[Module](../../running/ambassador).
-The overall default is `false`: you must explicitly enable `add_linkerd_headers` for $productName$ to add the header for you (although you can always add it yourself with `add_request_headers`, of course).
+The overall default is `false`: you must explicitly enable `add_linkerd_headers` for Emissary to add the header for you (although you can always add it yourself with `add_request_headers`, of course).

 ### "Upgrading" to non-HTTP protocols (`allow_upgrade`)

-HTTP has [a mechanism][upgrade-mechanism] where the client can say `Connection: upgrade` / `Upgrade: PROTOCOL` to switch ("upgrade") from the current HTTP version to a different one, or even a different protocol entirely.  $productName$ itself understands and can handle the different HTTP versions, but for other protocols you need to tell
-$productName$ to get out of the way, and let the client speak that protocol directly with your upstream service.
-You can do this by setting the `allow_upgrade` field to a case-insensitive list of protocol names $productName$ will allow switching to from HTTP.
-After the upgrade, $productName$ does not interpret the traffic, and behaves similarly to how it does for `TCPMapping`s.
+HTTP has [a mechanism][upgrade-mechanism] where the client can say `Connection: upgrade` / `Upgrade: PROTOCOL` to switch ("upgrade") from the current HTTP version to a different one, or even a different protocol entirely.
+Emissary itself understands and can handle the different HTTP versions, but for other protocols you need to tell Emissary to get out of the way, and let the client speak that protocol directly with your upstream service.
+You can do this by setting the `allow_upgrade` field to a case-insensitive list of protocol names Emissary will allow switching to from HTTP.
+After the upgrade, Emissary does not interpret the traffic, and behaves similarly to how it does for `TCPMapping`s.

 [upgrade-mechanism]: https://tools.ietf.org/html/rfc7230#section-6.7